influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

    Then, when completing the tasks below either pass this token [on the command line](), set as an [environment variable](), or setup a [CLI configuration]().

+## Migrate data

+To selectively migrate data, use the 1.x [`influx_inspect export`](/influxdb/v1.8/tools/influx_inspect/#export) command to export data as line protocol.
+Then write the exported line protocol to InfluxDB 2.0.

 ## Create authorizations
 If you do **not** have authorization enabled in 1.x, do one of the following: